jackmaurer/jackmaurer.github.io/_posts/2020-01-09-generating-unique-vue-keys.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-I'll be back soon with more details on that big project I mentioned in [my last post](/2020/01/05/nine-card-golf.html).

 [^1]: Admittedly, this probability is exceedingly small.
 Assuming that the numbers returned by `Math.random()` have about sixteen digits after the decimal point, the probability of a conflict in a system of one thousand objects is roughly 0.000000005%.
 The probability that at least one conflict will occur among one billion such systems is around five percent.
 So an unchecked random number is actually a perfectly acceptable solution, provided you're okay with a one-in-twenty-billion chance of a rendering glitch.